Skip to content

 What is a Digital Product Passport (DPP)?
 Complete Guide

-Learn what a Digital Product Passport is, how it works, and why the EU requires it under ESPR.
-Covers GS1 Digital Link, QR codes, and compliance requirements.
+Learn what a Digital Product Passport is, how it works, and how the EU is rolling it out across ESPR and sector-specific product laws.

 · 12 min read · InfoDPP